 mother suffocates her and tries to live her missing life through her, and her mind starts to crack under all the pressure.
 This is where the surrealism comes in, and for a while

 I kept thinking that I've seen this kind of thing done better in movies like Repulsion.
-For most of the running time, I both marveled at the craftmanship, was fascinated by
+For most of the running time, I both marveled at the craftsmanship, was fascinated by

 the movie, and sighed at the occasional bad choices, Aronofsky showing gratuitous nasty ballet wounds, perverts on the train, lurid violence, and even a useless lesbian scene,

-and going for literal surrealism where subtletly was needed.
+and going for literal surrealism where subtlety was needed.
 But then the climax happens and you won't know what hit you, the movie in all its aspects along with Portman and

 Aronofsky meeting the melodramatic ballet head on, and releasing their absurdly black swan onto the world in an insane need to perfect and release even their dark and pointlessly

 negative obsessions.
 This movie lives only for its final performance, and you will just have to endure the punishing training beforehand to get to see it.

 This ambitious third movie from Aronofsky deals with death and how it affects us as human beings on all levels, whether it is psychological, metaphysical, or religious,